Mohamed-faaris/TaskFlow/Logic_Document.md

+# ✨ TaskFlow Pro - Core Logic Documentation

 ## Smart Assign Logic

-The "Smart Assign" feature is designed to automatically delegate a task to the user who currently has the lightest workload.
-This helps to ensure an even distribution of tasks among all team members.
+The "Smart Assign" feature is the heart of TaskFlow Pro's intelligent task distribution system.
+It's designed to automatically delegate tasks to the user who currently has the lightest workload, ensuring optimal team efficiency and balanced task distribution.

 Here's a step-by-step breakdown of how it works: